-Children being absent from education for prolonged periods and/or on repeat occasions can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and criminal exploitation - particularly county lines.
+Children who have unexplainable and/or persistent absences from education for prolonged periods and/or on repeat occasions can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and child criminal exploitation - particularly county lines.
 School staff should follow the school's procedures for dealing with children who are persistently absent and children missing education to identify such abuse as early as possible and, in the case of absent pupils, this helps prevent the risk of them becoming a child absent from education in the future.
 This includes when problems are first emerging but also where children are already known to local authority children's social care and have a social worker (such as a child who is a child in need, who has a child protection plan or is a child we care for), where being absent from education may increase known safeguarding risks within the family or in the community.
 See 'working together to improve school attendance' for further guidance:

-https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_da ta/file/1099677/Working_together_to_improve_school_attendance.pdf
+https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\da ta/file/1099677/Working\together\to\improve\school\attendance.pdf